With summer ending in Michigan City, now is an ideal time to get ahead on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then inspect your air conditioner’s drain line—it’s a pliable plastic tube.
-If it’s scummy, you can clean it by draining thinned bleach through the tube to clean the line.
-Or you can get a new tube.
+Then examine your air conditioner’s drain line—it’s a pliable plastic tube.
+If it’s moldy, you can freshen it by flowing thinned bleach through the tube to clean the line.
+Or you can buy a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from Paniccia Heating & Cooling can make your system more efficient and help it last longer.
-We also provide convenient service agreements, so you won’t forget to book your regular tune-up!
+Annual air conditioner maintenance from Paniccia Heating & Cooling can make your unit more efficient and help it last longer.
+We also have handy service agreements, so you won’t forget to plan your annual maintenance!